MinhVan23/pbt/README.md

 # Instruction

 - Setup
-    - use "setup.py install" to install pbt
+    - use "setup.py --install" to install pbt

 - pbt
     - add expenses (for format use help)